rthomps12/rthomps12.github.io/pages/1340_slos/1340_SLO_OLD_2_dot_1.md

 * **Empirical Formula Ionic Compounds**: Determine the empirical formula for ionic compounds based on knowledge of charges of polyatomic ions, and elements with only one known ion.
 * **Name Compounds**: Determine the name of an ionic or molecular binary compound from the chemical formula, or the formula from the name, and evaluate errors with chemical names.

 ## :books: Reading

 * From the textbook:
-    * 2.7 Finding Patterns: The Periodic Law and the Periodic Table
-    * 9.7 Ions: Electron Configurations, Magnetic Properties, Ionic Radii, and Ionization Energy
-        * Note: we don’t have all the vocabulary yet, so focus on pp 375-378
     * 1.3 Classification of Matter
     * 3.1 Hydrogen, Oxygen, and Water
     * 3.2 Chemical Bonds